 - creating a playhouse, shopping corner, age appropriate construction area to boost the interest of engineering minds.

 We at OOB work closely with parents, providing regular feedback and assessment to encourage children in what they particularly enjoy, excel in, or to help them in areas they may find more challenging.
 Parents are involved in assessing and giving constructive feedback about the quality of teaching and learning.
-They can be as involved as they wish either by simply attending events or becoming class representatives and helping to organise the events.
+They can be as involved as they wish either by simply attending events or becoming class representatives and helping to organize the events.

 Regular coffee mornings are held for parents, offering an opportunity to informally discuss any matters linked to individual classes or learners.